 Step 3: Calculate Your Truck’s Payload Capacity

-Remember, payload capacity is the amount of stuff your truck can safely carry after you’ve filled the tank with gas.
+Remember, payload capacity is the amount of stuff your truck can safely carry after you’ve filled the tank with gas, like a Kayak or Refrigerator.
 Payload capacity can be determined by an easy calculation.
 Simply subtract your truck’s curb weight from the GVWR to get the payload capacity.
 For example, say your truck’s GVWR is 7050 lbs and your truck’s curb weight is 4500 lbs.
 Its load capacity would be 2550 lbs.
 Whatever the payload capacity is, don’t exceed it.
 That’s the amount of weight your pickup truck can safely carry.